clickcrm/Implementation-Guides/add-customer-api.md

 <p>Note: If the Shipping details are not provided, the Billing details will be used for Shipping.</p>

 <p><b>The API outputs</b> a Result string (Success or Error) and <b>the new added Customer ID</b> (on Success).
 If the customer record already exists in the ClickCRM system, the existing customer's ID will be outputted.
-You will have to provide the Customer ID when calling the Add To Cart and Complete Purchase APIs.
+You will have to provide the Customer ID when calling the AddToCart and CompletePurchase APIs.